-I started knowing that I was going to reload lots of 9mm, but someday I would begin loading for other pistol calibers, semi-automatic rifles, and long distance bolt action rifles.
-After talking to a friend of mine who had been reloading for a while, and extensive online research, I came to the conclusion that if I started with anyting other than Dillon, it would just be a matter of time before I upgraded to a Dillon.
+I started knowing that I was going to reload lots of 9mm, but someday I would begin loading for other pistol cartridges, semi-automatic rifles, and long distance bolt action rifles.
+After talking to a friend of mine who had been reloading for a while, and extensive online research, I came to the conclusion that if I started with anything other than Dillon, it would just be a matter of time before I upgraded to a Dillon.
 So I purchased a 550.

 I have since purchased a RCBS Supreme II and Lee Classic 1000.
 The Dillon is for my high volume cartridges like 9mm, .223, .40 S&W, .45 ACP, and .357 Magnum.
 The Lee is for lower volume cartridges like .308 Win, .30-30 Win, .30-06 Springfield, .380 ACP, since I can easily switch out tool heads, keeping my dies setup.
 And finally the RCBS is for sizing brass or sizing lead bullets, since it is strong and simple.

 I purchased all Dillon carbite dies for reloading when possible, not requiring case lube makes the extra cost for carbite worth it.
 I have since purchased dies by Lee, Hornady, RCBS, and Lyman, but haven't used them enough to have a strong opinion.

 I purchased the Hornady Reloading Handbook, and read the step by step guide to reloading.
 This was a great overview of how the reloading process works, what to look for, and what not to do.
 I still occasionally pull it out to reference something, but most of the reloading data is easier to get from the internet.